 IIn April 2021 the company signed a multi-year distribution agreement with the US Government IT solutions provider Carahsoft Technology Corporation.
 The contract provides Kleos with direct access to Carahsoft’s US federal, state and local government contracts, including the General Services Administration schedule, NASA’s Solution for Enterprise-wide Procurement (SEWP), Federal Information Technology Acquisition (FITARA), and ITES-SW2, which supplies enterprise IT infrastructure for the US Army and Department of Defense.

 In June 2021 Kleos secured 7.9 million euro in capital from new and existing investors, including Perennial Value Management and Thorney Investment Group.
 The finance would allow Kleos to expand its engineering and customer satisfaction teams in Luxembourg, UK and USA to meet customer needs, and to further scale its offering.

 In September 2021 the company raised 9.4 million USD by trading publicly on stock exchanges in Germany and Australia, to grow its constellation.

 In October 2021 Kleos Space ordered four more RF reconnaissance satellites, securing a launch in mid-2022 to improve data collection and revisit times.
-Netherlands-based Innovative Solutions in Space (ISISPACE) will build the venture’s fourth cluster of satellites, the Observer Mission (KSF3).
-Launch operator SpaceX orbited the cluster on the Transporter-4 Rideshare mission that was launched in April 1st.
-2022, ISISPACE also supported Kleos Space’s second cluster of satellites.
+Netherlands-based Innovative Solutions in Space (ISISPACE) will build the venture’s fourth cluster of four satellites, the Observer Mission (KSF3).
+Launch operator SpaceX launched the cluster on the Transporter-6 Rideshare mission on January 3rd, 2023.

 |Satellite Cluster||Mission||Launch Date||Launcher||Launch Operator|